Public holidays

 For consultants the two statutory holidays have been converted into a period of annual leave by local agreement.

-Associate Specialists, Speciality Doctors, Specialist Doctors and Junior Doctors are entitled to the two statutory holidays per annum (13 July and 27 December).
+Associate Specialists, Speciality Doctors, Specialist Doctors and Resident Doctors are entitled to the two statutory holidays per annum (13 July and 27 December).
+As 13 July falls on a Saturday during 2024, Monday 15 July will be treated as a paid statutory holiday for SAS and Resident Doctors, instead of 13 July.
+Read the Department of Health summary for more information.

 Part-time workers